 - product-based (you want to sell something, aka eCommerce, or online store.
 This can be physical products or a digital product offering).

 - service-based (you want to do something for someone else)

 - brick and mortar store (an actual location with a building)

 - online (work from anywhere and help anyone around the world who wants to buy from you).
-You can have your own online storefront, or sell on established markets like Etsy or Creative Market.
-Usually, these are referred to as home based businesses.
+You can have your own ecommerce business, or sell on established markets like Etsy or Creative Market ecommerce platform.

 Figuring these out can take time, and you can change your mind multiple times!
 Basically, in the beginning, you need to flexible and be fluid about how your business will actually show up.
 Yet, don’t be flaky and indecisive.
 There’s a difference.

 When I first started, I thought I would be a virtual assistant, helping other entrepreneurs achieve their dreams.
 Yet after a few clients, I realized that the business model of going out and searching for clients wasn’t for me.
 As a natural introvert, I don’t really like to reach out and talk to people selling my services.